ammarhakim/ammar-simjournal/je/je32/je32-vlasov-test-ptcl.rst

    =
    v_x(0)^2 + v_y(0)^2

-which shows that the exact solution with an inital Maxwellian distribution is simply a drifting Maxwellian with drift velocity given by :math:`w_x(t), w_y(t)`.
+which shows that the exact solution with an initial Maxwellian distribution is simply a drifting Maxwellian with drift velocity given by :math:`w_x(t), w_y(t)`.